Preston recognises the value of international exchange and has links with 4 towns across Europe.

 The City contains many scenic parks and historic churches, as well as a theatre and regional museum.

-Preston Ukulele Strummers Society went on a trip in July 2018 and said it is similar to Preston because it has a great café and bar culture.
+Preston Ukulele Strummers Society went on a trip to Kalisz in July 2018 and said it is similar to Preston because it has a great café and bar culture.

 During its 30th twin town anniversary with Preston, the mayor of Kalisz came to be given a guided tour of UCLan and took part in other events around the city.